-> - Follow the prompts to submit your application.
+- Follow the prompts to submit your application for assessment.

-- You will receive an email confirming your application.
+You will receive an email confirmation with your application number.

-- A NSW Government representative will call you within 8 weeks to assess your eligibility for EAPA vouchers.
-The assessment may involve a 3-way call with your energy retailer, including discussing energy hardship plans and further assistance.
+A NSW Government representative will call you within 2 to 6 weeks to assess your eligibility.
+The assessment will involve asking you for details about your crisis and a call with your energy retailer to discuss what support they can offer you.

-- For ongoing support, see our Cost of Living page for a list of energy rebates and other savings.
+- For ongoing support, use our Savings Finder to find energy rebates and other savings.